bentonam/build-your-first-couchbase-application/exercises/exercise6/exercise6-instructions.md

 ### Exercise 6.c - Browsing All On Sale Products

-From our listing of products on the homepage, there is a "View All" button that will allow our users to browse through all of the On Sale products.
+From our listing of products on the homepage, there is a "View More" button that will allow our users to browse through all of the On Sale products.
 This view will need to know the total number of On Sale products to calculate the paging correctly.

 Open `exercise6/com/example/ProductService.cfc` in your IDE